-House poised to pass Equality Act, prohibiting discrimination based on sexual orientation and gender identity
+House votes to pass Equality Act, prohibiting discrimination based on sexual orientation and gender identity

 “God help us,” Clyde said.
 “Have we lost our ever-loving minds?”

+Members of the hard-right House Freedom Caucus delivered a broad attack on the substance of the bill Thursday, with many calling it part of a broader liberal attack on traditional Christian values.

+Rep. Randy Weber (R-Tex.) called the bill “anti-life, anti-family and anti-faith,” while Rep. Yvette Herrell (R-N.M.) argued that it “moves our nation away from our Judeo-Christian values and takes away parents’ rights to decide.”

 The Equality Act has been a pillar of the LGBTQ civil rights movement since similar legislation was first discussed after the Stonewall riots in 1969.
-Democratic Reps.
-Bella Abzug and Ed Koch of New York first introduced the Equality Act in 1974.
+Democratic Rep. Bella Abzug of New York was the main sponsor of the Equality Act in 1974; other prominent supporters of the legislation included Rep. Ed Koch (D-N.Y.).

 In the ensuing decades, public opinion has shifted dramatically toward support of such protections.
 More than 8 in 10 Americans favor laws that would protect LGBTQ people against discrimination in jobs, public accommodations, and housing, according to a 2020 Public Religion Research Institute American Values Survey.